Dr. Vivienne Ming is a theoretical neuroscientist, entrepreneur, author and AI expert who employs technology to help humans maximise their potential.

-She co-founded Socos Labs (her fifth company), an independent think tank exploring the future of human potential.
-Dr. Ming launched Socos Labs to combine her varied work with that of other creative experts and expand their impact on global policy issues, both inside companies and throughout communities.
+Vivienne Ming is the co-founder of Socos Labs (her fifth company), an independent think tank exploring the future of human potential.
+Vivienne launched Socos Labs to combine her varied work with that of other creative experts and expand their impact on global policy issues, both inside companies and throughout communities.

 Previously, Vivienne was a visiting scholar at UC Berkeley’s Redwood Center for Theoretical Neuroscience, pursuing her research in cognitive neuroprosthetics.
 In her free time, Vivienne has invented AI systems to help treat her diabetic son, predict manic episodes in bipolar sufferers weeks in advance, and reunited orphan refugees with extended family members.

-She sits on boards of numerous companies and nonprofits including StartOut, The Palm Center, Cornerstone Capital, Platypus Institute, Shiftgig, Zoic Capital, and SmartStones.
-Dr. Ming also speaks frequently on her AI-driven research into inclusion and gender in business.
-For relaxation, she is a wife and mother of two.
+Vivienne sits on boards of numerous companies and nonprofits including StartOut, The Palm Center, Cornerstone Capital, Platypus Institute, Shiftgig, Zoic Capital, and SmartStones.

 One of the tech world’s most exciting thinkers and do-ers, Vivienne is a pioneer in harnessing the power of technologies such as AI and big data so that we can fully realise our potential.
 Her insights are illuminating, inspirational and often deeply personal.

 Some of Vivienne Ming’s popular topics include; engineering environments for success, using AI and neuroscience to increase the value of skill sets, the tax on being different and a post-gender business world.

 Vivienne Ming compiled large data sets on remote working during lockdowns and the impact it has had on innovation, inclusion and managing teams.
 Drawing on this research, she speaks regularly on topics including remote success, rebuilding culture, remote inclusion and distributed innovation.